yrobink/Shp2ncmask/README.md

 Tools to transform a shapefile in a netcdf mask.
 The grid, input and output projections can be customized.

+## Requires

+The script use `python3`, and requires the following libraries:

+- numpy
+- xarray
+- netCDF4
+- pyproj
+- shapely
+- geopandas
+- matplotlib

+This script has been tested with a miniconda installation on the `conda-forge` channel.

 ## Documentation

 ### Parameters